widdowquinn/2017-01-09-dundee/lessons-dundee/R_reproducible_analysis/speaker_notes.md

 ```

 * This looks wrong
-  * Lines connect continents, not countries (which is what we want)
+  * By default with our data, lines connect continents, not countries (which is what we actually want)

 * **Group data on a variable**
   * Use `by` to group data by country